HIV/AIDS-Related Cancer: Types of Treatment

 Treatment of cervical cancer

-Treatments for the precancerous condition called CIN (see Introduction) are generally not as effective for people with HIV/AIDS because of a weakened immune system.
-Often, the standard treatment for HIV/AIDS can lower the symptoms of CIN.
+Treatments for the precancerous disease called cervical dysplasia (see Introduction) are generally not as effective for people with HIV/AIDS because of a weakened immune system.
+Often, the standard treatment for HIV/AIDS can lower the symptoms of cervical dysplasia.

 Metastatic HIV/AIDS-related cancer